-- (1) Directors, officers, and principal holders only own Class A Voting Common shares.
+- (1) Directors, officers, and principal holders only own Class A Shares.
 The numbers and percentages shown will vary depending on the purchases and redemptions of Shares by and for the directors, officers, or principal holders during the term of this Offering.
 Amounts shown are as at the date of this Offering Memorandum.
 There is no minimum offering. - (2) Donald Crompton is a salaried employee of the Manager and is a shareholder of Kensington Enterprises Ltd. that holds a 20% interest in the Manager.
-His compensation is not paid by the Issuer but is paid by the Manager. - (3) Bradley Graham is a salaried employee of the Manager and is a shareholder of B&D Graham Enterprises Ltd. that holds a 20% interest in the Manager.
-His compensation is not paid by the Issuer but is paid by the Manager. - (4) Ryan Lee is a salaried employee of the Manager and is a shareholder of 1975 Lee Holdings Corp. which holds a 20% interest in the Manager.
-His compensation is not paid by the Issuer but is paid by the Manager and Three Point Capital Wealth Management Inc, a company wholly owned by the Manager and who performs Dealer Services for the Company. - (5) Marylyn Needham is a salaried employee of the Manager and is a shareholder of Gramar Holdings Inc. Gramar Holdings Inc. holds a 20% interest in the Manager.
-Her compensation is not paid by the Issuer but is paid by the Manager and Three Point Capital Wealth Management Inc, a company wholly owned by the Manager and who performs Dealer Services for the Company. - (6) Leanne Wilson is a salaried employee of the Manager and shareholder of R553 Enterprises Ltd. which holds a 20% interest in the Manager.
-Her compensation is not paid by the Issuer but is paid by the Manager. - (7) The Manager derives income from other business activities in addition to the income it receives from the Company under the Management Agreement.
+His compensation is not paid by the Company but is paid by the Manager. - (3) Bradley Graham is a salaried employee of the Manager and is a shareholder of B&D Graham Enterprises Ltd. that holds a 20% interest in the Manager.
+His compensation is not paid by the Company but is paid by the Manager. - (4) Ryan Lee is a salaried employee of the Manager and is a shareholder of 1975 Lee Holdings Corp. which holds a 20% interest in the Manager.
+His compensation is not paid by the Company but is paid by the Manager and TPCWM, a company wholly owned by the Manager and which provides dealer services to the Company. - (5) Marylyn Needham is a salaried employee of the Manager and is a shareholder of Gramar Holdings Inc. Gramar Holdings Inc. holds a 20% interest in the Manager.
+Her compensation is not paid by the Company but is paid by the Manager and TPCWM, a company wholly owned by the Manager and which provides dealer services to the Company. - (6) Leanne Wilson is a salaried employee of the Manager and shareholder of R553 Enterprises Ltd. which holds a 20% interest in the Manager.
+Her compensation is not paid by the Company but is paid by the Manager. - (7) The Manager derives income from other business activities in addition to the income it receives from the Company under the Management Agreement.
 Since the Manager is paid only from our net income (based upon the outstanding balance of the Company's mortgage portfolio), none of the proceeds of the Offering will be used directly to pay the compensation of the Manager.
 The Manager also receives 100% of the NSF fees and renewal fees charged to borrowers.
-See Manager under Item 2.2 Our Business. - (8) Messrs, Crompton, Graham and Lee and Mesdames Needham and Wilson may receive dividends from their respective holding companies that own Three Point Capital Management Corp. - (9) TPCWM may be considered a promoter of the Company.
+See Item 2.2 "Our Business The Manager". - (8) Messrs.
+Crompton, Graham and Lee and Mesdames Needham and Wilson may receive dividends from their respective holding companies that own Three Point Capital Management Corp. - (9) TPCWM may be considered a promoter of the Company.
 See TPCWM under Item 2.2 "Our Business".
 Also see item 9 "Compensation Paid to Sellers and Finders".